 for the Performing Arts

 100 South St., Morristown, 973-539-8008.
 1,200-seat venue offers a wide array of contemporary music, jazz, dance, drama, comedy, speakers, children's programming and classical music.
 Create-your-own subscriptions; family subscriptions; student and group discounts.
 School-time shows for school groups, Performing Arts Academy, master classes, school residency programs and high school internship/community service programs are available.
-See Theater for additional events and check website for newly added events
+See Theatre for additional events and check website for newly added events.

 McCarter Theatre Center for the Performing Arts

 91 University Place, Princeton, 609-258-2787.
 Sept.-May season of internationally known artists in music, jazz, cabaret, dance, theater, world and special events.
-Extensive education programs include student matinees, touring shows, theater classes, group backstage tours, in-school programs and professional development.
+Extensive education programs include student matinees, touring shows, theater classes, summer camps, group backstage tours, in-school programs and professional development.
 Discount subscriptions for ages 35 and under.
-See Theater listings for additional events.
+See Theatre listings for additional family events.

 Metropolitan Orchestra of New Jersey

 PO Box 6, Short Hills, NJ 07078.
-A full symphonic orchestra composed of local professional and amateur musicians performs three concerts in the fall, winter and spring.
-Suggestion donation $15.
+A full symphonic community orchestra composed of local professional and amateur musicians performs three concerts in the fall, winter and spring.

 Morristown Unitarian Fellowship, 21 Normandy Heights Rd., Morristown, 973-335-9489.
-Friday concerts feature hand-made music from local and internationally known performers.
+Friday concerts feature acoustic music from local and internationally known performers, 7:45pm. $9, 12 and under free.
+All tickets at the door; no advance sales.
 Second Fri. of the month is an open stage/audition night.